Murder of Suzanne Adams

-On August 5, 2025, 83-year-old Suzanne Eberson Adams was murdered at her home in Greenwich, Connecticut by her son and former Yahoo executive, 56-year-old Stein-Erik Soelberg.
+In August 2025, 83-year-old Suzanne Eberson Adams was murdered at her home in Greenwich, Connecticut, United States, by her son and former marketing executive, 56-year-old Stein-Erik Soelberg.
 Shortly after killing his mother, Soelberg committed suicide.

-Adams's murder was fueled by her son's delusions that she was a Chinese intelligence asset.
-Shortly after an investigation into the murder-suicide, it was revealed that Soelberg had apparently conversed with ChatGPT, an artificial intelligence chatbot, about his suspicions.
+Adams's murder was fueled by her son's persecutory delusions, such as that she was spying on him and trying to poison him with drugs siphoned through his car vents.

+Shortly after an investigation into the murder–suicide, it was revealed that Soelberg had conversed with ChatGPT, an artificial intelligence chatbot, about his suspicions.
 Despite the unlikely nature of his accusations toward her, the chatbot apparently agreed that his fears were justified and prompted Soelberg to test his mother to determine if she was a spy or not.
-In their last chats together, the chatbot allegedly told Soelberg that they would reunite in the afterlife.
+In December 2025, this led to a lawsuit against OpenAI, the company developing the chatbot.
+Critics said that the chatbot created an echo chamber that reinforced the perpetrator's delusions.